Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 ##### Treasure

 The wights carry longswords that have the crest of Barovia worked into their cross guards.
 Each wight also carries a pouch holding `dice: 2d20|avg` (`2d20`) ep, each coin of Barovian mintage and featuring the profiled visage of [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]].
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd von Zarovich]].

 ## Walls of Ravenloft